Who can use this feature?

 Headers and Bodies

-FullStory Dev Tools gives you the power to record Request Headers, Response Headers, Request Bodies and Response Bodies for individual Network Requests that took place within a user's recorded session.
+Fullstory Dev Tools gives you the power to capture Request Headers, Response Headers, Request Bodies and Response Bodies for individual Network Requests that took place within a user's captured session.

 Request/Response Headers